7 Tips for Your First Visit to the Tulum Ruins

 Note About Accessibility in Tulum

-Sturdy strollers will do okay for the walk in, and most of the walkways.
-Wheelchairs will be harder especially if manual, though I think it’s doable for the determined.
-There are speed bumps on the walk on which will make a somewhat easy walk much harder for a wheelchair, and some pathways may be tricky and there are definitely some areas which have stairs and won’t be very accessible (if at all).
-I’m hardly an expert on chair accessibility though and I’d defer to other travel sites for tips and suggestions on wheelchairs, and really encourage you to do some research beforehand if you or a family member uses a wheelchair.
+Sturdy strollers will do okay for the walk in, and many of the walkways.
+Wheelchairs will be harder especially if manual, though I think itโ€™s doable for the determined.
+There are speed bumps on the walk on which will make a somewhat easy walk much harder for a wheelchair (but doable…there is also a paid shuttle you can take to bypass it), and some pathways in the actual site may be quite tricky.
+There are definitely some areas which have stairs and won’t be very accessible (if at all).
+I’m hardly an expert on chair accessibility though and Iโ€™d defer to other travel sites for tips and suggestions on wheelchairs, and really encourage you to do some research beforehand if you or a family member uses a wheelchair.

 Leave a Reply